 Hungarian born Agnes Denes is an American conceptual artist, based in New York and living in SoHo since the 1980s.
 Known for works, that merge her interests in mathematics and science with conceptual art, she includes intricate diagrams in her installations.
-Her wide range of media includes computer rendered diagrams, sculpture, and international environmental installations in California, Finland, Australia, and New York.
+Her wide range of media includes computer rendered diagrams, anatomical studies, graphs, sculpture, and international environmental installations in California, Finland, Australia, and New York.

 In 1998, she created in Melbourne, Australia “A Forest for Australia” which was the reforestation of an Australian water treatment site with 6,000 native saplings planted in the form of five spiraling steps.